 * A woman judge cannot pass a death sentence on a case she is presiding over.

-• China’s BRI has a massive appeal for developing countries; its success is dependent on peace and stability. • The LEAD Inspector General Report to the US Congress for the period 1 Jan -31 Mar 2020 highlights the fact that ‘months of sustained military pressure from the US, Afghan Defence Forces and THE TALIBAN appear to have taken a heavy toll on the ISIS-K (Khorasan).
-Approximately 300-2500 members remained in the country with 50-100 in Ningarhar.
+China’s BRI has a massive appeal for developing countries; its success is dependent on peace and stability. • The LEAD Inspector General Report to the US Congress for the period 1 Jan -31 Mar 2020 highlights that ‘months of sustained military pressure from the US, Afghan Defence Forces, and THE TALIBAN appear to have taken a heavy toll on the ISIS-K (Khorasan).
+Approximately 300-2500 members remained in the country, with 50-100 in Nangarhar.
 Mass surrender by ISIS-K Kabul forces was witnessed’.
 The Taliban –US deal on the ISIS-K is successful.

 Whatever option the US decides on, in the long run, it stands to lose.
 Its’ time in this region is running out.
 It seriously needs to salvage its prestige.
 The Great Game is very much alive, and much of it is in Chinese!